 - You understand what folders are

-- You are aware of folders their privacy and public settings
+- You are aware of folders their privacy settings

 - You understand the meaning of user roles

 Read more about

 Whenever you generate a document in Inkit Render, it is automatically placed in a folder.
 The folder where your document is placed depends on whether or not you included a folder ID in your HTML request.

 For example, let’s say you decide to have all invoices you generate in the US be placed in your ‘Invoices_US’ folder.
 You would ensure all systems which integrate with the API would include that specific folder ID in their requests, and you would be set.